haacked/haacked.com/_posts/2022/2022-07-25-lessons-from-the-pivot.md

 As a corollary to this, I recommend managing DNS as code.
 We have several DNS providers and managing DNS across them can be a pain.
 But we now use [OctoDNS](https://github.com/octodns) to manage all our DNS in some YAML files that are versioned within a GitHub repository.

 Alright, back to the story.
-So what do you think happened once Slack approved our change to direct Slack traffic to our own server at https://ab.bot?
+So what do you think happened once Slack approved our change to direct Slack traffic to our own server?
 We found a bug that broke everything.

 Now a minute ago I was talking about all the benefits of indirection that using our own Domain Name afforded us.
 Well, I made another mistake here.
-I pointed Slack directly to https://ab.bot/, which the rest of our site also ran on.
+I pointed Slack directly to our main domain, which the rest of our site also ran on.
 So we couldn't just point this DNS entry back to Bot Service.
 And to revert the change might take another six weeks to go through Slack's approval process.
 So we just knuckled down to fix it.

-Today, we have a separation where https://ab.bot/ points to our marketing site and login page, but the app runs on https://app.ab.bot/.
+We separated the concerns where the main domain points to our marketing site and login page, but the app runs on a subdomain.
 And for each service that needs to be publicly exposed, we use a unique host name in case we need to redirect traffic.

 ## Lesson: Balance Convenience With The Right Tools